dinsmoro/GRITI/README.md

 ### Papers that have used GRITI
 Dinsmore, R., Mathews, J.D., Coster, A., Robinson, R.M., Sarkhel, S., Erickson, P.J., Urbina, J., 2021.
 Multi-instrument observations of SCIPS: 1.
 ISR and GPS TEC results.
 Journal of Atmospheric and Solar-Terrestrial Physics 213, 105515. https://doi.org/10.1016/j.jastp.2020.105515

+Bostan, S.M., Urbina, J.V., Mathews, J.D., Dinsmore, R.L., Robinson, R.M., 2023.
+Multi-instrument study of a spread-F event at Arecibo linked to solar wind variations.
+Journal of Atmospheric and Solar-Terrestrial Physics 249, 106099. https://doi.org/10.1016/j.jastp.2023.106099

 ---
-**GRITI** was made by [Ross Dinsmore](https://github.com/dinsmoro), who was supported by the US National Science Foundation under Grant No. AGS-1241407 to The Pennsylvania State University.
+**GRITI** was made by [Ross Dinsmore](https://github.com/dinsmoro), who was supported by the US National Science Foundation under Grant No. AGS-1241407 to The Pennsylvania State University for updates up to the "Multi-instrument observations of SCIPS: 1." paper.